CMU-Graphics/Scotty3D/docs/index.md

 The [User Guide](guide) describes the intended functionality of the software to an end user.

-The components of the Developer Manual are exhaustively listed on the sidebar to the right, and are organized under the three main components of the software:
+The components of the Developer Manual (your assignments) are organized under the three main components of the software:
 - [MeshEdit](meshedit)
 - [PathTracer](pathtracer)
 - [Animation](animation)

-See the sidebar on the right for access to all material in this wiki.
-In particular, please read through the [Project Philosophy](philosophy) before you begin work.
+Finally, please read through the [Project Philosophy](philosophy) before you begin work.